poulti/brain-pages/docs/autonomous-underearth-house.md

 # Secondary

 ## Heating / cooling
-- Via the ventilation system
+- Via the ventilation system - will need an external mini house to have the exhausts/external units
 ## Heating water

 ## Access